-Tara was a working student throughout her junior years for Sandi Nisson, Kelly James, Liz Hutchison, and Lane Clarke’s dad, Allen Clarke for whom she rode and did sale horses for.
+Tara was a working student throughout her junior years for Sandi Nisson, Kelly James, Liz Hutchison, Doug Snell, and Allen Clarke for whom she rode and sold horses for.
 When she decided it was time to go pro in 2010, Tara was hired to join Mickey Hayden’s team in Laguna Hills.
 Mickey knew of Tara’s excellent work ethic, entrepreneurism and determination and was happy to have her on his team.
 But after a year of working in Orange County, Tara wanted to be back in San Diego.
 She landed a spot working with Alicia Saxton at Oceancrest Farms where she rode horses, went to the shows, did sales, and took care of the barn at home for three years.
 She was happy to work at Oceancrest Farms, but as her skills as a professional grew, she was encouraged to go out on her own.
-In 2013 she started Bravado Farms in North San Diego County and last year moved to Del Mar Horsepark where her business is steadily growing.
+In 2013 she started Bravado Farms in North San Diego County and in 2014 moved to Del Mar Horsepark where her business is steadily growing.

 Selling horses is Tara’s passion but she is also very dedicated to her students.
 Tara really makes sure to help all her students and especially those that may not come with big riding budgets.
 Tara says, “I am always willing to work with the kids that have drive and aren’t afraid to put in the hard work and I find ways to help them achieve their goals.”